Run Library¶

 Controlling What Test Cases to Run¶

 When working with VUnit you will eventually end up with many testbenches and test cases.
-So far we have
+For example

 > python run.py --list